Hello there friend! Looks like you're new here. You will surely get a lot more value out of our forum if you join us, it's Free!

 Just removing links won’t recover your rankings.

-It may hurt even more because you’re decreasing your site’s authority.
+In fact: It may hurt even more because you’re decreasing your site’s authority.

 As I discussed in the section about anchor text placement, you should only use commercial / keyword-rich anchor text on “power” link sources.